 In July 2011, the Compensation Committee engaged Cogent Compensation Partners, Inc. ("Cogent") to serve as its independent compensation advisor.
-In July 2012, Cogent was acquired by Frederic W. Cook & Co., Inc. ("FWC") at which time the Compensation Committee confirmed the retention of FWC as its independent compensation advisor.
-FWC did not provide any other services to the Company that were not authorized by the Compensation Committee.
-In accordance with the requirements of Item 407(e)(3)(iv) of Regulation S-K, in 2012 the Compensation Committee considered the relationships that Cogent and FWC have had with the Company, the members of the Compensation Committee and our executive officers, as well as the policies that Cogent and FWC have in place to maintain their independence and objectivity, and determined that no conflicts of interest arose from the work performed by Cogent and FWC.
-It is anticipated that the relationship will continue during 2013.
+In July 2012, Cogent was acquired by Frederic W. Cook & Co., Inc. ("FWC"), at which time the Compensation Committee confirmed the retention of FWC as its independent compensation advisor.
+FWC did not provide any services to the Company outside of the scope of its engagement by the Compensation Committee.
+In accordance with the requirements of Item 407(e)(3)(iv) of Regulation S-K, in 2013 the Compensation Committee considered the relationships that Cogent and FWC have had with the Company, the members of the Compensation Committee and our executive officers, as well as the policies that Cogent and FWC have in place to maintain their independence and objectivity, and determined that no conflicts of interest arose from the work performed by Cogent and FWC.
+It is anticipated that the relationship will continue during 2014.
 The Compensation Committee's objective when engaging Cogent and FWC was to assess our level of competitiveness for executive-level talent and provide recommendations for attracting, motivating and retaining key employees, including identifying industry best practices.

-FWC's initial report was presented to Laredo LLC's board of managers as a whole in August 2011.
-The report, which has since been updated as of January 1, 2012, was utilized by the Compensation Committee when making its recommendations to the Company's board of directors for the compensation programs and adjustments to the current programs that were made in 2012 and later, as described below.
+Cogent's initial report was presented to Laredo LLC's board of managers as a whole in August 2011.
+The report, which has since been updated by FWC with comprehensive market reviews in January 2012 and December 2013, has been utilized by the Compensation Committee when making its recommendations to the Company's board of directors for the compensation programs, including adjustments to the current programs that were made in 2013 and later, as described below.